Back to the Feature: Classical 3D Features are (Almost) All You Need for 3D Anomaly Detection: An Empirical Investigation of 3D AD S

-\textit{Depth-only ImageNet Features.} The evaluated approach applies PatchCore directly on depth images.
-This is motivated by the impressive results of ImageNet-pre-trained features on 2D color images (Sec.~\ref{sec:2d_v_3d}).
-There is also evidence \cite{panda,spade} that ImageNet-pre-trained features are effective on image data which is significantly out-of-distribution to ImageNet.
+\textit{Depth-only ImageNet features.} Motivated by the impressive results of ImageNet pre-trained features on color images (Sec.~\ref{sec:2d_v_3d}), we apply PatchCore on depth images.

-\textit{NSA.} A different class of learning-based methods approach AD\&S from a generative perspective.
+\textit{NSA.} A different class of learning-based methods approaches AD\&S from a generative perspective.
 CutPaste and NSA \cite{cutpaste,nsa} are recent works that try to mimic anomalies by pasting image patches at different image locations.
-Specifically, NSA uses Poisson blending \cite{poisson_blending} to make these appear more natural.\\ \textit{Results.} We can observe in Tab.~\ref{table:3d_rep_pro} that Imagenet-pre-trained features significantly outperform NSA on depth images.
-It is possible that NSA performance can be improved by specific per-class augmentations, however, this requires prior knowledge of anomalies.
-Both approaches underperform PatchCore on 2D color images.
+Specifically, NSA uses Poisson blending \cite{poisson_blending} to make these augmentations appear more natural.